ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 ## Usage

 The `*ngrxLet` directive is provided through the `ReactiveComponentModule`.
-The use it, add the `ReactiveComponentModule` to the `imports` of your NgModule.
+To use it, add the `ReactiveComponentModule` to the `imports` of your NgModule.

 ```typescript
 import { NgModule } from '@angular/core';